sidiandi/Amg.Build/Readme.md

 ## Todo

+## Done

+### 0.28

+* [Once] properties with setters can only be set once
+* command line parser can handle arrays
+* command line parser can handle default method parameters
 * allow more than one command on the command line (e.g. build.cmd clean build)
-* command line parser can handle default method parameters
-* [Once] properties with setters can only be set once

-## Done

 ### 0.27